terwer/siyuan-plugin-publisher/README.md

 Support features such as fast publishing, image bed management, platform expansion, smart labels, etc.

-> **Front Announcement 1: Publish Tool's first platform-wide version `1.8.0` using the forward agent of Siyuan Note!**
+> **Front Announcement 1: Release Tool's first platform-wide version `1.8.0` using the forward agent of Siyuan Note!**
+>

-> **Front Announcement 2: The first version of the Publish Tool that fully supports image upload [Zhihu and Notion are adapting, Yuque and Hyo need Picgo plug-in support, and Metaweblog series platforms come with image upload] version `1.8.0` released!**
+> **Front Announcement 2: The first version of the release tool that fully supports image upload `1.8.0` is released!**

+Tips: Zhihu uses the image upload of the Zhihu platform, Yuque, Notion, and Hexo need Picgo plugin support, and the Metaweblog series platform supports both Picgo plugin and self-contained image upload (install Picgo plugin to use Picgo plugin, otherwise use their own platform)

 We recommend that you use the `uninstall->install` method to update.
 If the configuration is abnormal, please back up `[workspace]/data/storage/syp/sy-p-plus-cfg.json` , and then delete it, this configuration file will be automatically initialized the first time it is used.